MathWorks-Teaching-Resources/Machine-Learning-Methods-Clustering/README.md

 <a name="H_F00D98E4"></a>
 ## Background

 You can use these live scripts as demonstrations in lectures, class activities, or interactive assignments outside class.
-Clustering Basics covers distance-based, density based, and probabilistic algorithms including k-means, DBSCAN, and GMMs.
+This module covers distance-based, density based, and probabilistic algorithms including k-means, DBSCAN, and GMMs.
 It also includes examples of applying each algorithm to a data set containing beak measurements for different species of penguins.

 The instructions inside the live scripts will guide you through the exercises and activities.
 Get started with each live script by running it one section at a time.
 To stop running the script or a section midway (for example, when an animation is in progress), use the <img src="Images/image_0.png" width="19" alt="image_0.png"> Stop button in the **RUN** section of the **Live Editor** tab in the MATLAB Toolstrip.